gravitational/teleport/rfd/0021-cluster-routing.md

 ## Actual Implementation: cluster name inferred from jumphost cert

 To address Problem 1, we should not use the jumphost address as such to establish the cluster name.
-Instead, the host certificate presented while connecting to the jumphost should be analyzed and if it indeed belongs to a Teleport proxy, it should come with an [extension containing its cluster name](https://github.com/gravitational/teleport/blob/026d3419c2454163678de9b43d5c69b81702fb7f/lib/auth/native/native.go#L225).
+Instead, the host certificate presented while connceting to the jumphost should be analyzed and if it indeed belongs to a Teleport proxy, it should come with an [extension containing its cluster name](https://github.com/gravitational/teleport/blob/026d3419c2454163678de9b43d5c69b81702fb7f/lib/auth/native/native.go#L225).
 From that it should be reliably known which `RouteToCluster` value is expected of the user certificate, and request its re-issue if it is not available.

 However, Problem 2 still remains.
 It seems unavoidable to simply ignore the `-J` override for the needed cert re-issual request.
 Ignoring `-J` would presumably make the client fall back to the root proxy capable of issuing an SSH certificate pointing to the leaf cluster.